No matter who you are, if you have a gambling problem, there’s hope – and help.

 National Center for Responsible Gaming, Top 10 Research Studies Impacting Gambling Disorders

-When you call 1-800-333-HOPE, you’ll speak with an understanding, specially trained professional who is ready to answer your questions.
+When you call 1-800-333-HOPE, you’ll speak with an understanding, specially trained licensed counselor who is ready to answer your questions.
 He or she will connect you with the resources you’ll need to make a positive step forward.

 All communications are completely confidential and non-judgmental.
 The person you’re speaking with will only know what you choose to share.